 Like most self-taught programmers, I started coding because I wanted to build something useful.
 Little did I know what that would entail: confusion, bugs, and an endless amount of frameworks and plugins to choose from and use.
-A majority of the time, I’ll admit, instead of building something useful, I’ve been falling into the same ineffective behaviors.
+A majority of the time, I’ll admit, instead of building something useful, I’ve been falling into ineffective behaviors.

 It’s hard being a self learner—you don’t have a curriculum that’s going ensure you stay focused and that the problems you solve continually challenge you.
 You can get caught up in trivialities.
 Without a clear deadline or an explicit grading-scale, it’s easy to not realize you’re getting sidetracked.